wekan/meteor-accounts-cas/README.md

 ===================
 ([(https://atmospherejs.com/atoy40/accounts-cas](https://atmospherejs.com/atoy40/accounts-cas))

-## Essential improvements to atoy40 and xaionaro versions
+## Essential improvements by ppoulard to atoy40 and xaionaro versions

 * Added support of CAS attributes

 With this plugin, you can pick CAS attributes : https://github.com/joshchan/node-cas/wiki/CAS-Attributes

+Moved to Wekan GitHub org from from https://github.com/ppoulard/meteor-accounts-cas

 ## Install